coder/coder/docs/admin/quotas.md

 instantaneous cost.
 For example, the system can ensure that every user in your deployment has a spend rate lower than $10/day at any given moment.

-The Workspace Provisioner enforces quota on workspace start and stop operations.
+The workspace provisioner enforces quota during workspace start and stop operations.
-When users reach their quota, they can always unblock themselves by stopping or deleting their workspace(s).
+When users reach their quota, they may unblock themselves by stopping or deleting their workspace(s).

 Quotas are licensed with [Groups](./groups.md).